pschool-in/curriculum/content/science/health-5.md

 ```
 Good:
 Avoid drugs, alcohol and tobacco.
-Do not give in to the pressure of smoking , drinking or trying drugs.
+Do not give in to the pressure of smoking, drinking or trying drugs.
 Use public toilets.
 Wash your hands before a meal.